What We Do

 Monthly Pro Bono Clinics

 PBCS hosts walk-in legal clinics, free and open to all members of the community, every month in Manhattan, Brooklyn and Flushing.
 Please visit the front page for the schedule of our clinics.
+Photos of the clinic can be found on AABANY’s Blog here.

 PBCS will continue working with AAPI community partners and exploring collaboration opportunities with other community partners in Manhattan, Brooklyn, and Queens to provide legal assistance to the community.